Twins vs. Rays Player Props Betting Odds

 |0

-- Trevor Larnach has 28 hits with four doubles, two triples, five home runs, 21 walks and 27 RBI.
+- Max Kepler has 25 hits with five doubles, six home runs, 11 walks and 15 RBI.

 |Opponent